 I don’t often use it, but once in a blue moon, they have items in stock the other Amazons don’t have or have long sold out.

 Both don’t offer free shipping, but it’s only five euros.
-All packages have arrived pretty banged up, likely due to the many borders they have to cross and passing it over from one courier to another, but only the outer boxes are torn and crushed; they always use padding and internal record mailers, so no objections so far.
+All packages have arrived pretty banged up, likely due to the many borders they have to cross and pass over from one courier to another, but only the outer boxes are torn and crushed; they always use padding and internal record mailers, so no objections so far.

 Amazon.co.uk Used them for almost ten years without any problem, but due to Brexit, I had to stop using them and now haven’t purchased from them in two years.